Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 Under these conditions the environment seen by the running task is not the same as if the user under which the task is running was already logged on when the task started.
-This issue causes some MiKTeX commands like pdflatex to fail during the nightly builds.
+This issue causes some MiKTeX commands like pdflatex to fail mysteriously during the nightly builds.

 The following task automatically loggon the biocbuild user at system startup.
 It's not a "real" loggon (e.g. it's not reported in the Task